lextoumbourou/igor/README.md

 7. Display a large icon like Google Now when in record mode
 8. Create a settings page for XBMC settings
 9. Add TV Show support
+10. Display error when unable to connect to XBMC